 To avoid possible precipitation, the light-emitting brightness can be increased.
 Regular superimposing dates can also prevent precipitation.

 To eliminate the precipitation of a number, this number must shine with increased intensity.
-The Nixie clock Black Glossy and Oak Wood are equipped with functions preventing and eliminating possible poisoning.
+Nixie clocks are usually equipped with functions preventing and eliminating possible poisoning: At night all digits light up with high intensity.